-IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!
+NEW EDITION of IQ FUN PACK™ – TEST READINESS THAT FEELS LIKE A PLAY!

-BELOW: Watch 5-year-old Sophie Chau demonstrate how to play IQ Fun Park™!
+BELOW: Watch 5-year-old Sophie Chau demonstrate how to play the original IQ Fun Park™ board game!

 CLICK HERE TO READ MORE PARENT COMMENTS!

-FOCUSED TIME WITH YOUR CHILD MAKE A HUGE DIFFERENCE.
-SAM’S IQ WENT FROM 37% TO 94%.
+ONE-ON-ONE FOCUSED TIME WITH YOUR CHILD MAKE A HUGE DIFFERENCE.
+MY SON’S IQ WENT FROM 37th TO 94th PERCENTILE.

 When my son, Sam (left), was 3, he was given the WPPSI, the same IQ test he would have to take to qualify for private kindergarten at 4.
 Because of a hearing problem, his scores were abysmal – 37th percentile.
 “Your child will never be able to function in a regular classroom,” I was told.
 Luckily, my mother has her PhD in Early Childhood Education.
 She helped me understand the abilities he needed to develop to do well on an IQ test and, more importantly, in kindergarten.
 Every night for about a year I worked with him for a half-hour or so.
 At age 4, he was tested again – this time (tada!) he scored in the 94th percentile!* Sam was accepted into a top private school in NYC.

-*[I'm sure laws require me to tell you that this was an unusual result and I can't promise this will happen with your child.
-What I can promise is that a little work every day can makes an enormous difference in a child's test performance.]
+*I’m sure laws require me to tell you that this was an unusual result and I can’t promise this will happen with your child.
+What I can promise you is that a spending little bit of time each day + doing the RIGHT KIND OF ACTIVITIES TOGETHER = an enormous difference in a child’s test and school performance.

 WHAT WAS MY SECRET?